jharwell/sierra/docs/src/plugins/engine/ros1gazebo/index.rst

 <Experimental Run>` (if you want to do that) "dimensions" for a given world must
 be specified as part of the ``--scenario`` argument.
-If you don't specify dimensions as part of the ``--scenario`` argument, then you need to supply a list of valid robot positions via ``--robot-positions`` which SIERRA will choose from randomly for each robot.
+If you don't specify dimensions as part of the ``--scenario`` argument, then you need to supply a list of valid robot positions via :ref:`--robot-positions<src/plugins/engine/ros1gazebo/index:sierra-cli---robot-positions>` which SIERRA will choose from randomly for each robot.

 Requirements
 ============

 :envvar:`ROS_PACKAGE_PATH` must be set up properly prior to invoking SIERRA.

-.. include:: /src/plugins/engine/ros1
+.. include:: /src/plugins/engine/ros1.rst

 .. _plugins/engine/ros1gazebo/packages: